The Dudley Dynasty: Family Bonds Forged in Fire

 Haunted by his family’s ruin, Robert learned hard-earned lessons: how to gain power, how to hold it, and what it costs when you lose it.

 But his Tower incarceration also taught Robert patience.
-Robert waited years to extract his revenge against the man who had aided Mary Tudor - John de Vere, Earl of Oxford – and not only against John, but also against his countess, Marjory Golding de Vere, and his three-year-old heir, Edward, the 17th Earl of Oxford.
+Robert waited years to extract his revenge against the man who had aided Mary Tudor, John de Vere, Earl of Oxford, and not only against John, but also against his countess, Marjory Golding de Vere, and his three-year-old heir, Edward, the 17th Earl of Oxford.

-That vendetta - Robert’s subterfuge and repeated attempts to bring down Edward de Vere -lasted for 35 years.
 The test of wills between these two men is the hidden thread that, once pulled, releases a cascade of Elizabethan political, personal and literary secrets, including the most carefully guarded Tudor secret of all.
 Those stories are coming as we go deeper and deeper into who these fascinating Elizabethans really were!

 Want More Elizabethan Secrets?